clemllovio/libft/README.md

      ```c
      #include "libft.h"
      ```
-  2. ou can now use any function from libft in your code.
+  2. You can now use any function from libft in your code.
 For example:
      ```c
      char *str = ft_strdup("Hello, World!");
      int len = ft_strlen(str);